bisraelsen/bisraelsen.github.io/about.md

 * Introspective -- Capability to analyze internal processes and capabilities
 * Extrospective -- Capability to analyze external environment and surroundings

 A circumspective agent has the tools to analyze and quantify certain properties.
 Of course, in a team situation, any analysis is severely weakened if it can't be *expressed* to something else in a meaningful way.
 Consequently, I focus on autonomous agents being able to express their circumspective analysis to humans.
 As a consequence, I study the interpretability and explainability of different machine learning and artificial intelligence methods.
+This expression is intended to *calibrate* the trust of human team members.

 ---
 Coming soon: my CV